common-fate/docs-archive/docs/approvals/sso/azure.md

 Sign in to your Azure portal as a user with [administrator privileges (opens new window)](https://portal.azure.com).

-In the Console, search or select **App Registrations** from the list of resources on azure and then select the **New registration** to make a new App.
+In the Console, search or select **App Registrations** from the list of resources on Azure and then select the **New registration** to make a new App.

 Name your registration, select single tenant for **Supported account types** and then click **Register**.